 🧡 Skip to main content🔍 Skip to search

-Thomas UnderwoodBy Thomas Underwood 🕗 Updated on January 27, 2023 at 8:00 am
+Thomas UnderwoodBy Thomas Underwood 🕣 Updated on August 12, 2025 at 8:30 am

-While path and filename inputs of all Actions of Automation Workshop are handled automatically, the Run CMD Command Action requires the use of "double quotes" when specifying the command line (in a similar manner as double quotes are used in the Windows command prompt itself).
+While the path and filename inputs of all Actions of Automation Workshop are handled automatically, the Run CMD Command Action requires the use of "double quotes" when specifying the command line (in a similar manner as double quotes are used in the Windows command prompt itself).

 History